GitRoot

 36

-37After that a maintenair will review and merge your branch in the default branch.
+37After that a maintainer will review your branch and merge it into the default branch.

 38